Iowa

 During the 18th and early 19th centuries, Iowa was a part of French Louisiana and Spanish Louisiana; its state flag is patterned after the flag of France.
 After the Louisiana Purchase, pioneers laid the foundation for an agriculture-based economy in the heart of the Corn Belt.
 In the latter half of the 20th century, Iowa's agricultural economy began to transition to a diversified economy of advanced manufacturing, processing, financial services, information technology, biotechnology, and green energy production.

 Politically, Iowa is notable for the Iowa Caucuses, an influential event in national politics, as well as its high levels of voter turnout and foundational leadership in civil rights including early adoption or support of black suffrage.

 Etymology

 Like many other states, Iowa takes its name from its predecessor, Iowa Territory, whose name in turn is derived from the Iowa River, and ultimately from the ethnonym of the indigenous Ioway people.

 The Ioway are a Chiwere-speaking Siouan Nation, who were once part of the Ho-Chunk Confederation that inhabited the area now corresponding to several Midwest states.
 The Ioway were one of the many Native American nations whose territory comprised the future state of Iowa before the time of European colonization.

+Meanwhile, the state nickname, being called the "Hawkeye State" comes from James Fennimore Cooper's second book in his Leatherstocking Tales pentalogy, The Last of the Mohicans: A Narrative of 1757 (published in 1826).
+Several influential people in Iowa at the time promoted the nickname, including Judge David Rorer and Newspaper editor James G. Edwards, who renamed his newspaper to The Hawk-Eye and Iowa Patriot and eventually to just the Hawk-Eye.
+The name received official recognition by Iowa Territory Governor Robert Lucas in 1838, when he and several members of his cabinet agreed upon its appropriateness.